fragaLY/blog/micronaut-reactive_vs_micronaut-reactive-native/MICRONAUT-REACTIVE_VS_MICRONAUT-REACTIVE-NATIVE.md

 - Not so good and clear documentation as for Spring and Quarkus;
 - Some of these approaches don't work without workarounds;
 - Doesn't support the newest MAJOR Gradle releases;
-- Native solutions has less vulnerabilities;
+- Native solutions has less vulnerabilities.
+But ...
+- Native in Docker solution doesn't work properly with netty.
+Checksums ".n.h.c.c.DecompressionException: CRC value mismatch." fail everywhere.
+And logs are clear.

 What to bring into production is up to you.
 But it's not for me.
 Too much effort to solve the problems that should be done out of the box nowadays.